lat0s/GreenThumb/README.md

 * Run the project by clicking on the "Run" button in Android Studio.
 * Follow the on-screen instructions to deploy the app on your Android device or emulator.

+## Usage
+* 1. Upload the Arduino code onto your Wio Terminal
+* 2. Start the MQTT server with the startMQTT batch file
+* 3. Start the nodeJS server with the startServer batch file
+* 4. Open the application on your android device and input your mqtt credentials in the settings page
+* 5. You will receive a confirmation message on the app and welcome screen on the terminal if everything is connected!

 ## Team Information
 - Georgios Panormitis Latos | [latos](https://git.chalmers.se/latos)